openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 #### Evidence Type vouch

-Note: This type is to be deprecated in future releases.
-Implementers are recommended to use `document` instead.
 The following elements are contained in an evidence sub-element where type is `vouch`.

 `type`: REQUIRED.
 Value MUST be set to `vouch`.